 On September 11, 2001, Kayla Bergeron was sitting at her desk on the 68th Floor of the North Tower of the World Trade Center when the first airplane struck her building.
 After a harrowing experience in the stairwell and narrow escape, she worked around the clock, month after month,as director of public affairs for The Port Authority of New York and New Jersey.
 Through rescue, recovery, attendance at over 30 funerals, 911 Commission Hearings and the redevelopment of the 16-acre World Trade Center site, she kept working.
 Seventeen years later, upon entry to Forsyth County Accountability Court, she was finally diagnosed with PTSD.
 Through 3 years spent in CARE Court, a rigorous treatment and accountability program, she's worked through trauma and is on the mend.
-Now, Kayla has found a purpose, working as a Certified Peer Specialist for Addictive Disease at The Connection Forsyth.
+Now, Kayla has found a purpose, working as the Executive Director at The Connection Forsyth.

 Recently Kayla sat down with Rena Olsen for the Relevate podcast.
 Listen to Kayla's story of hope, recovery and redemption below...